cjohansen/gadget-inspector/README.md

 # ClojureScript Data Browser

 Developer tooling for inspecting ClojureScript data structures from running programs.
-Inspect data in devtools using the Chrome extension, or in any other browser using the remote inspector.
+Inspect data in devtools using the Chrome or Firefox extension, or in any other browser using the remote inspector.

 ## WARNING